 No matter how skilled and experienced your surgeon is, a certain degree of scarring is inevitable after a hair transplant surgery.
 As you wait for the wounds to heal and the transplanted follicles to attach themselves to the blood supply, make sure you take prescription medications to reduce swelling and speed up healing process.
 This will also help reduce irritation and inflammation, minimizing chances of permanent scarring.

-This is the must follow tip!
+This is the must-follow tip!
 Avoid all such physical activities that may cause you to sweat.
-Sweating increases risk of infection, thereby affecting your recovery process and the ultimate outcome big time.
-Also avoid exposing your scalp to direct sunlight for at least a month.
+Sweating increases the risk of infection, thereby affecting your recovery process and the ultimate outcome big time.
+Also, avoid exposing your scalp to direct sunlight for at least a month.
 Avoid saunas bath for the same very reason.

-Both smoking and alcohol are a strict no-no before and after a surgery, and hair transplant is no different.
-Cigarettes contain nicotine, which hampers your blood’s oxygen carrying ability, thus affecting the healing process and healthy growth of newly transplanted hair follicles.
+Both smoking and alcohol are a strict no-no before and after surgery, and the hair transplant is no different.
+Cigarettes contain nicotine, which hampers your blood’s oxygen-carrying ability, thus affecting the healing process and healthy growth of newly transplanted hair follicles.
 Alcohol also plays a similar role and should be avoided for the same reason.
 Also, avoid consuming spicy foods.
-Your body to spicy foods can interfere with healing process.
+Your body to spicy foods can interfere with the healing process.

 Keep your scalp and neighboring areas clean all through the recovery phase.
-You may feel numbness and itching in the transplanted areas for a couple of weeks post surgery.
+You may feel numbness and itching in the transplanted areas for a couple of weeks post-surgery.
 Avoiding picking and scratching your scalp.
 Use the medications as prescribed to alleviate these symptoms.
 Having that said, never try to self-treat yourself in any case.
-Your patience, vigilance and cooperation will decide how effectively and quickly you recover from a hair transplant surgery.
-It generally takes anywhere between 8 months a year before the transplanted hair begin to grow normally.
+Your patience, vigilance, and cooperation will decide how effectively and quickly you recover from a hair transplant surgery.
+It generally takes anywhere between 8 months a year before the transplanted hair begins to grow normally.

 For further queries and concerns feel free to contact us by filling the free online consultation form below.